-Honaker's Lowe scores 8 TDs in upset win over Patrick Henry
+Honaker's Lowe scores 8 Tds in upset win over Patrick Henry

 Harris caught 12 passes for 204 yards and two scores and Taylor contributed 69 rushing yards as Tazewell tallied 446 yards of total offense.
 Brock Alley had 12 ½ tackles and a key fourth-quarter sack to lead the defensive unit for the Bulldogs.

 Kendrick Smith had an interception return for a score and J.B.
-Carroll collected a touchdown run for Marion.
+Carroll collected a touchdown run for Marion, which trailed 14-13 at halftime.

 Twin Springs 48, Cumberland Gap 8